suhsdit/SPSAeries/README.md

 You will need to point to these files when running the commands.

+If you run the function inside Get-AeriesStudent.ps1, it will exist in memory and you can use the command.
+I'm still working on making this module load all the functions so it doesn't have to load every time.
+It might work right now, but I haven't tested it yet.

 **Examples:**

 *This will list student with ID Number 1234 under school with school code 1*